 - I have a BA in International Studies with an emphasis in management.

-- Lily is our oldest ( 9 ) and loves everything princess.
+- Lily is our oldest ( 10 ) and loves everything princess.
+She is also an author.
+Check out Lily Lippincott on Amazon 🙂

 - Favorite color is a warm olive green.